This post may contain affiliate links. See our affiliate disclosure for more.

 When you own a business entity, it can be a sole proprietorship, limited liability company (LLC), or corporation.
 The difference between these business types mostly comes down to size, but there are also some significant differences in liability.
 Liability refers to the debts and ownership of the company.

 Let’s say you take out a loan for a computer, but you want to do it as the company and claim the purchase as an expense to reduce business tax payments.

 You’ll need to have a specific company type for that.
 Company types like sole proprietorships don’t legally separate the sole proprietor (that’s you) from the company.
 Your assets then are shared, as well as your debts.

 If you want to keep your personal assets separate from the business, you probably will need to go from sole proprietor to a limited liability company.
 The part about “limited liability” means that you as a person aren’t responsible for the company’s loans or owned assets.

-LLCs have a business bank account, separate from your account.
+LLCs have a separate business bank account, apart from your personal bank account.
 That means if the company is closed or declares bankruptcy, your personal assets are safer from seizure or sale to cover the company’s liabilities.

 You might be reading this, trying to understand if your side hustle qualifies as a freelance business.
 The fundamental answer is that it probably does.
 Is getting paid for your work legal without a business license?

 By US law, being paid over $400 over an entire year without a business license is not legal.
 So the most common understanding then is that no, it’s not legal.
 If you’re making more than that, read on to discover how to legally start a freelance business.

 Being paid over $400 over an entire year without a business license is not legal in the US.